-In Colorado, River Network is at the forefront of working in rural communities to advance initiatives to protect and improve rivers.
-Our work supporting Stream Management Planning has launched community-led projects in almost a dozen locations to conduct data-driven assessments of river health that prioritize protecting or enhancing watersheds’ environmental and recreational assets.
-Since 2017, local coalitions have received almost $8 million in new funding to understand the condition of their rivers and pursue ideas to protect and restore them for the future generations.
+River Network is exploring and working at the forefront of many types of river and water planning approaches.
+In Colorado, we’re supporting rural communities to advance initiatives to protect and improve rivers through Stream Management Planning, which has launched community-led projects in almost a dozen locations to conduct data-driven assessments of river health that prioritize protecting or enhancing watersheds’ environmental and recreational assets.
+We’re also exploring how formal collaboratives can help communities access federal funding to support a variety of river projects.

 Clean water is essential for all people and nature to thrive.
 River Network supports clean water initiatives across the network, including through:

 - Our Clean Water Act Owner’s Manual, a transformational resource that has galvanized local groups, grassroots advocates and diverse stakeholders to protect their local waters.

 - Participation in the Nutrient Reduction Forum, providing support and guidance to groups and individuals dealing with CAFOs, stormwater runoff, and other nutrient challenges.

 - Pollution tracking tools developed for the Delaware River Basin, with applicability across the country for all whose waters are affected by combined sewer overflows, road salt, flooding, and construction activities.

 Farms, ranches and rangelands occupy 44% of U.S. land, consume 80% of available water supply, and contribute to pollution of our waterways.
 River Network sees a huge need and opportunity to build partnerships with farmers and ranchers to improve the health of rivers.
 Click below for more on our work at this intersection, watch the video above for our Colorado progress, and wiew our 2022-2025 plan Defining River Network’s Path Forward on Healthy Rivers in Agricultural Landscapes.